paulagual/lab-resolving-git-conflicts/README.md

 1. On the new branch, open `your-code/about-me.md`, remove everything in the file and replace with an introduction about yourself.

-    Below is a template you can use to introduce yourself:

-    ```
-    # Who am I

-    * Where are you from?
-    * What do you do?
-    * Do you have previous experience with technology/data?

-    # Why am I here

-    * What has brought you to Ironhack?
-    * What knowledge/skills do you expect to learn in this bootcamp?

-    # What will I do after the bootcamp?

-    * Which industry will you seek employment in?
-    * What will your future role look like?
-    * What is your career goal?
-    ```

 1. Now, add the updated `your-code/about-me.md` file to git and commit and let's assume the ID of the new commit is `338cc201764793e1896744e8fd575e3c09c97a09`.
 Now execute `git pull origin master` and Git will report you have a conflict that prevents you from merging the branches.
 Your Git tree currently looks like below.